top of page

 Q: Is my adoption fee refundable?

-A: If within the 30 day trial period, the adoptable is returned, you have the option of meeting and starting a trial with a different adoptable OR receiving a refund of your adoption fee, less a nominal fee for incidentals.
+A: If within the 30 day trial period, the adoptable is returned, you have the option of meeting and starting a trial with a different adoptable OR In the event of a return, the adoption fee will be either considered a donation, transferred to another adoptable or half of the adoption fee is refunded upon request.

 Anchor 2